Actindo-AG/Documentation/POS/Integration/06_CreateStore.md

 #### Procedure

-To define a printer for a specific pay desk, see the procedure [Configure the printer client for POS](./03_ConfigurePrinter.md).
+To define a printer for a specific pay desk, see [Configure the printer client for POS](./03_ConfigurePrinter.md).
 You just have to select the desired pay desk from the *Event* drop-down list.

-> [Info] If you create a new pay desk, bear in mind that it may take some time for the new pay desk to be displayed in the *Event* drop-down list.
+> [Info] If you configure a new printer, bear in mind that it may take some time for the newly created pay desk to be displayed in the *Event* drop-down list.

 ## Define the store address

 The store address is required as the delivery address, which has to be defined for tax purposes.
-Further, a delivery address and an invoice address should be indicated on every receipt created in the POS system.
+In addition, a delivery address and an invoice address should be printed on every receipt created in the POS system.

 #### Prerequisites